 PageRank allowed Google to determine the quality of links using a consistent, scalable metric.
 However, Google wanted more signals to help give users the best search results and realized it could extract a signal of relevance from the links it was already recording.
 Anchor text as a ranking signal was born.

-Larry Page and Sergey Brin realized that the keywords used as the anchor text of a link could be used to determine relevance of the page being linked to.
+Larry Page and Sergey Brin realized that the keywords used as the anchor text of a link could be used to determine relevancy of the page being linked to.
 They explained this in the following way:

 The text of links is treated in a special way in our search engine.
 Most search engines associate the text of a link with the page that the link is on.
 In addition, we associate it with the page the link points to.

 As an example, if Google found that a particular page had links pointing to it with the anchor text “wooden toys,” it may be more likely to show that page to users who searched for “wooden toys.”
 The implication is that the anchor text is a good way to figure out the topic of a page that is being linked to, without actually visiting the page.
 It worked remarkably well as a ranking signal and again, helped Google produce better quality results than their competitors.